5-MINUTE HIIT WORKOUT

-THE UPSIDE CORPORATION PTY LTD ACN 139 233 391 (The Upside) collects personal information that you voluntarily provide when applying or registering for an account with The Upside or making a purchase on The Upside website; www.theupside.com (the Website).
+THE UPSIDE (NORTH AMERICA) LLC, a Delaware limited liability company (The Upside) collects personal information that you voluntarily provide when applying or registering for an account with The Upside or making a purchase on The Upside website; www.theupside.com (the Website).

 The Upside collects, uses and discloses information regarding users aged 13-18 in the same manner as it does for adults.